ShumWengSang/Blockfall/Assets/AdvancedInspector/Documentation/AdvancedInspector_ReadMe.txt

 - Added properties for motion vectors in the mesh renderer.
 - For now, it is advised to turn off the MeshRenderer editor if you want to use the new Lightmap settings.
 Proper support is coming soon.

+1.73:
+[FIXES]
+- Added missing properites on CharacterJoint and Joint objects.
+-

 1.60 and above is only supported on Unity 5.2+
 You may require to disable custom Advanced Inspector if you wish to use 1.60 on 5.1x.